gurumov/SinatraCalendarExercise/README.md

-An University exercise project for designing a calendar, capable showing individual and group events of different types.
+An University exercise project for designing a calendar, capable of showing individual and group events of different types.